 John F. Meck

-Jack Meck has more than 35 years of experience counseling clients in estate planning, estate and trust administration, closely held business interests, probate court litigation, and tax planning.
+Jack Meck has more than 40 years of experience counseling clients in estate planning, estate and trust administration, closely held business interests, probate court litigation, and tax planning.
 He works closely with clients to develop strategies to minimize taxes during their lifetimes and upon their deaths.
 This planning includes wills and trusts (where appropriate) for tax planning, young beneficiaries or otherwise challenged family members.
+He often uses colorful flow charts to summarize the provisions of a client’s Will or Trust.
 Just as importantly, he provides counseling on putting in place powers of attorney, so clients can select who will handle their financial matters and make their healthcare decisions, if and when necessary, rather than leaving it to the chance, as well as the time and expense, of a court guardianship proceeding.

 He enjoys the challenge of problem-solving, the pleasure of meeting and working with a wide variety of individual clients, the reward of establishing long-term relationships with many of them, and the satisfaction of helping them make informed and educated decisions about matters of great importance to them and to their families.